Skip to main content Skip to navigation

 All students are required to write a 3,000 word essay, which will worth 40% of your total mark for the module.

-It is intended that this will be an individual research-based essay so there are no set questions for the 3,000 essay, and you should discuss prospective topics/questions with your seminar tutor as soon as possible in the spring term.
+It is intended that this will be an individual research-based essay so there are no set questions for the 3,000 essay, and you should discuss prospective topics/questions with your seminar tutor as soon as possible in the spring term and no later than week 5.
 It is important that you pick a topic that you find interesting and will enjoy researching.
 Essay topics should be focused, in-depth explorations of particular events, personalities, debates or themes in modern German history and you will need to be prepared to read widely on the subject, think critically about the topic and evaluate the historiography on it.

 Some examples of recent long essay topics for the module can be seen below.
-These are indicative examples, designed to get you thinking about your own topic.
+These are indicative examples, designed to get you thinking about your own topic and help you to formulate your own question.
 Please do not write your essay on one of these questions.

 • To what extent did the front experience of the First World War shape German notions of masculinity?